Tax File Number (TFN)

 A Tax File Number (TFN) is a unique, personal reference number used in the Australian Government’s tax and superannuation systems.
 Your TFN remains the same throughout your lifetime and is one of the most important forms of identification in Australia.

 Who needs to provide a Tax File Number?

 You need to provide a TFN only if you’re taking out a government HELP loan (such as HECS, FEE or SA).

 When you sign up for a HELP loan during enrolment, you’ll be asked to provide your TFN.

 If you’re in a Commonwealth supported place (CSP) and intend to pay your fees upfront, you may still want to provide your TFN just in case you’re unable to pay.
 This will safeguard you from losing your place.

 If you don’t have a TFN

-If you don’t already have a TFN and need to provide one, apply as soon as possible – well before your fees are due and before your first census date.
+If you don’t already have a TFN and need to provide one, apply as soon as possible – well before your fees are due, and before 11.59pm on your first census date.
 It can take up to four weeks to receive your TFN.

 In the meantime, you can still enrol.
 Find out how to enrol without a TFN.

 Follow the instructions on the Australian Taxation Office (ATO).